ahasverus/rscimap/README.md

 ## Documentation

-The first step is to get citations from a search on Web of Science on a specific topic.
+The first step is to get citations from a search on Web of Science about a specific topic.
 Once you get the result of your search, select __Save to Other File Formats__ to export bibliographic citations as shown below.

 ![Screenshot of the Web of Science export interface](/img/wos1.png)